 Putting it all together

-Using three components to pass IT issues might seem like overkill, but if you’re in a busy organization, it doesn’t take long for calls, texts and emails to start falling through cracks.
+Using three components to pass IT issues might seem like overkill, but if you’re in a busy organization, it doesn’t take long for calls, texts and emails to start falling through the cracks.
+Once you’re familiar with Power Automate, you can create a simple solution such as this one in under 10 minutes.